What is EpiHackTM?

 We believe that the key to preventing and protecting humanity from any health related issues becoming threats to our lives is To Get Together and To Work Together.

 The word, “EpiHackTM” comes from “Epidemiology” + “ Ideas Hack”.
-We have formed an EpiHackTM event where health-related practitioners from across cultures and/or expertises can share and create sustainable solutions by collaborating with both technology and non-technology people from public, private, not-for-profit organizations, academic institutes, etc.
+We have formed an EpiHackTM event where health-related practitioners from different cultures and expertises share and create sustainable solutions by collaborating with professionals from public, private, not-for-profit organizations and academic institutes, etc.

-For our long term goals, after the event, we hope that our EpiHackTM organizers, stakeholders, and their networks can expand those idea prototypes or any problem solutions into actual projects.
-See more details in our Outcome session, in our homepage.
+Our long term goals for after the event, include getting EpiHackTM organizers, stakeholders, and their networks to expand prototypes or other problem solutions into actual projects.
+See more details in our Outcome session, on our homepage.

 EpiHackTM organizers can choose any health concerns that benefit from collaborative and participatory work.
-Event theme examples: one health, health communities, health informatics, health assessment, health equity, health reform, etc.
+Examples of event themes include: one health issue, health communities, health informatics, health assessment, health equity, health reform, etc.

 The event format should be decided by organizers based on their needs, availability, culture, and financial resources.
-However, we would like to emphasize that for an EpiHackTM event should seek collaboration, stakeholders buy-in, practical solutions, and improvements to or integration of systems.
-There is no contest or competition here and we do not give out any awards.
-This event is by invitation-only and there is no registration fee.
+It is important that EpiHackTM events seek collaboration, stakeholders buy-in, practical solutions, and improvements to or integration of current systems.
+EpiHacksTM are neither contests nor competitive in nature, and no awards are given out.
+EpiHacksTM are invitation-only and there is no registration fee.